chetachiezikeuzor/Tobi-Ecommerce-App/README.md

 ## About <a name = "about"></a>

 Tobi is an full-stack e-commerce web application built in Angular and Java Spring Boot.
-The application was created and designed to beanonline marketplace for plant products.
+The application was created and designed to be an online marketplace for plant products.
 Features include: routing, Stripe credit card payments, application security and more.

 ## Getting Started <a name = "getting_started"></a>